bec-archer/SR80-Manuals/user-manual.md

 - Tiles get a pink **TEST** badge instead of the purple TRAINING badge — so you can tell at a glance whether a test job came from Training Mode or Local Test Mode
 - A small **pink circle** with a **test tube icon** floats at the top — visually distinct from Training Mode's purple graduation cap, so you always know which mode you're in
 - **Existing training jobs stay visible** on this iPad — so if you were just demoing in Training Mode and now want to keep poking solo, you can pick up right where you left off without recreating anything.
 Only your own brand-new jobs (the ones you create after switching) are scoped to this device.

+When you turn Local Test Mode **back off**, your local test jobs **disappear from this iPad's board** — they're not deleted, just hidden.
+Flip Local Test Mode on again and they come right back.
+(Use **Clear All Test Jobs** if you actually want them gone for good.)

 The setting is per-device, so it sticks across app restarts but doesn't follow you to a different iPad.